 1) I Haven’t Hit Rock Bottom

 When I was drinking I thought rock bottom meant jail, job loss, or homelessness.
 I was surrounded by people who got DWI’s, got arrested, went to jail, had unplanned pregnancies, or got into serious car accidents.
 I didn’t really think much of it.
 This just happens.
 It’s part of the scene.
 It would shake me up for a few days, then things would go back to normal.
 I’d tell myself and my friends that I’ll be safer next time I drove/had sex/whatever situation applied at the time, then take a shot of Jack Daniels to celebrate my “maturity”.
 I never got arrested.
 I never got a DWI.
 I never got pregnant.
 Those things were all signs that I didn’t have a problem, right?
 No. They were signs that I was incredibly lucky.
 Sometimes I’d wake up and my car would be parked horribly.
 Sometimes I’d fall asleep next to someone I barely knew.
 I never hit rock bottom because I was living in a rock bottom.
 But as long as I kept telling myself everything was fine, I could keep drinking.

 2) I Don’t Have a Drinking Problem

 I generalized people with drinking problems.
-I thought they were people who needed alcohol everyday.
-I thought they were people who would tremble without their daily drinks.
+I thought they needed alcohol everyday.
+I thought they would tremble without their daily drinks.
 I thought a drinking problem = alcoholic.
 They were nothing like me.
 I’m happy!
 I work multiple jobs!
 I teach Zumba!
 I eat clean!
 I went to college (eventually)!
 I have my shit together, man!
 My drinking buddies reiterated what I needed to hear: “Tawny, you don’t have a drinking problem, you just like to party!”
 So I believed that for a few years, too.